-Her current research focuses on questions of gender, violence and power, including sexual and gender-based violence against women migrants and refugees, and violence in Sámi communities.
+Her current research focuses on sexual and gender-based violence against women migrants and refugees, and violence in Sámi communities.
 She has also published widely on men and masculinities, and on migration and social change.
 Her research fields also include ethical banking, management and organisational change in the public sector, the welfare state, theories of social justice, human rights, and policy studies.